All about Article Retraction in academic publishing

 Alternatives to article retraction

-Another alternative to retraction is publishing a correction to a paper.
+Another alternative to retraction is publishing a correction to an article.
 This alternative is typically reserved for cases of inadvertent error, and is often instigated by the authors themselves when they notice mistakes in their own published paper and approach the journal to amend the situation.
-Corrections are typically used to correct errors in authorship lists, datasets, and data labels, and again are generally only appropriate when correcting honest mistakes.
+Corrections are typically used to correct errors in authorship lists, datasets and data labels, and again are generally only appropriate when correcting honest mistakes.
+Corrections are done through errata.

-Retractions are relatively rare in most researchers’ careers, and hopefully will not affect you personally; however, it is important to understand the circumstances that can lead to retraction and how to interpret retractions that you encounter in others’ work, to help avoid getting into the same situation yourself.
+Retractions are relatively rare in most researchers’ careers, and hopefully will not affect you personally.
+However, it is important to understand the circumstances that can lead to retraction and how to interpret retractions that you encounter in others’ work, to help avoid having to make a retraction yourself.

 Maximise your publication success with Charlesworth Author Services.